DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 ### Add a hyperlink
 * Select a document range and click **Hyperlink** in **Insert** tab's **Links** group, or right-click the selected document range and click **Hyperlink...** in the context menu to invoke the **Hyperlink** dialog box.

-*Use the option buttons at the top of the dialog to change the hyperlink's direction.
+*Use the option buttons at the top of the dialog to change the hyperlink's destination.

 **Web page**